Telemachus: Other appearances

-Telemachus appears in Alfred, Lord Tennyson's 1833 poem "Ulysses", where the title speaker (based on Dante's version) hands over his throne to him to spend the rest of his life wandering.
+Telemachus appears in "Ulysses", an 1833 poem by Alfred, Lord Tennyson, in which the title speaker (based on Dante's version) hands over his throne to him to spend the rest of his life wandering.

 Telemachus is a frequent character in the poetry of Louise Glück.

-Telemachus was the name of Carole King's cat and is pictured on the cover of her album Tapestry.
+Telemachus is featured in a musical adaptation of the Odyssey entitled Epic: The Musical voiced by Miguel Veloso.

-"Telemachus" is the title of a poem by American poet Ocean Vuong.
+Belgian author Marnix Gijsen gave the title "Telemachus in het dorp" to a partly autobiographical romance, describing a young intellectual's growing up in a rural village.

-Telemachus is featured in a musical adaptation of the Odyssey entitled Epic: The Musical.
+Telemachus was also portrayed by the British actor Tom Holland in the 2026 film The Odyssey.